Add a JFrog CLI Server Configuration

 jf config add

 2. Complete the prompts.
-The CLI asks for:
+The JFrog CLI asks for:

-• Authentication method (access token, username/password, or SSO)
+• Authentication method (access token, username and password, or single sign-on (SSO)).

 On success, the configuration is saved.
 Verify with jf config show <server-id> if needed.